LasariiaL/DataVizByLaura/README.md

 This is where you can explore my work related to visualizing data for the course 94870 - Telling Stories with Data.

 ## Assignment: [Visualizing Government Debt](/GeneralGovernmentDebt.md)
+Bar charts and grids of line charts serve different purposes in data visualization.
+Bar charts are great for comparing categories or showing how a single variable is distributed.
+On the other hand, grids of line charts are handy when you want to examine trends or relationships between multiple variables over time or across categories.
+For my third data visualization, I chose a Treemap to represent countries' debt-to-GDP ratios.
+A Treemap breaks a rectangle into smaller rectangles, with each representing a portion of the whole.
+This works well for comparing debt ratios across countries and regions.
+The Treemap is strategic because it offers an overview of the global debt-to-GDP situation and allows us to explore how individual countries contribute to the overall picture.
+It's a useful tool to uncover patterns and outliers within regions or specific countries, helping us understand the complex relationship between debt and economic performance worldwide.

 ## Assignment 3&4: